 Greg Barresi - Songwriter/Composer.
 Greg began playing guitar at six years old and hasn't stopped yet.
 In 2006 Greg received a BA in Theatre Arts from SUNY New Paltz.
 Since then, he has been working as both an actor and musician.
 He has worked extensively with the Vital Children's Theatre performing in the musicals "Pinkalicious" and "The Bully," and has taught workshops in creative movement, storytelling, and music.

-Invite your friends to your home or recreational space, and we'll do the rest.
-Ask us about hosting a class or joining one of our existing private classes.
+Invite friends to your home or recreational space, and we'll do the rest.
+Ask us about hosting or joining one of our existing private baby sign language classes.
 Email firstname.lastname@example.org or call 646-752-9612 to learn more.

 Classes are appropriate for ages 3 months to 3+ years.